-To sum up, My Brilliant Friend is an intriguing first book of the Neapolitan Novels quartet.
-It is the coming-of-age story of two Italian girls who learn to make their way through life, facing the ups and down of their childhood.
+My Brilliant Friend is an intriguing first book of the Neapolitan Novels quartet.
+It is the coming-of-age story of two Italian girls who learn to make their way through life, facing the ups and downs of their childhood.
 I recommend it if you’re into realistic novels or if you want to read what Fatema Ahmed called “a feminist polemic” story.

 Till’ next time … happy reading!